About: Developing the Manager Climate Corps

 Multiple Ways of Knowing

-MCC projects integrate multiple knowledge forms and distinct worldviews through supporting diverse transdisciplinary networks of natural resource managers, cultural practitioners, policy professionals, social scientists, climate scientists, and biological scientists.
-The phrase "multiple ways of knowing" includes logical knowledge forms (articulate knowledge), such as rational intellect, technical analysis, and reason, as well as intrinsic knowledge forms (tacit knowledge), such as experience, instinct, perception, intuition, and emotion.
+MCC projects emphasize and integrate multiple knowledge forms and distinct worldviews by supporting diverse networks of natural resource managers, cultural practitioners, policy professionals, social scientists, climate scientists, and biological scientists.
+The phrase "multiple ways of knowing" includes logical knowledge forms (articulate knowledge) that result from rational intellect, technical analysis, and reason, as well as intrinsic knowledge forms (tacit knowledge) that result from experience, instinct, perception, cultural practice, intuition, and emotion.

-Articulate Knowledge - codified knowledge (e.g., formal education, books, rule sets, and legal codes) that is readily transferable (Dampney et al. 2002; Brown et al. 2012; Laursen et al. in review)
+Articulate Knowledge - codified knowledge (e.g., formal education, books, rule sets, and legal codes) that is readily transferable (Dampney et al. 2002; Brown et al. 2012)

 Tacit knowledge is largely experiential and often place-based in that it is achieved through direct person-to-person and person-to-nature interactions.
 It can be difficult to characterize in explicit form (Dampnew et al. 2002; Brown et al. 2012).
-Though at times challenging to define or quantify, tacit knowledge forms are often stronger drivers of human behavior than articulate knowledge forms (Kahan et al. 2012, Amel et al. 2017).
+Though at times challenging to define or quantify, tacit knowledge forms are often stronger drivers of human behavior than articulate knowledge forms (Kahan et al. 2012; van der Linden et al. 2015; Amel et al. 2017).

 Manager Needs Assessment